ddfabbro/expvar-pca/README.md

 # expvar-pca

-Extension of PCA class from `scikit-learn` to fit data according to given explained variance
+Extension of PCA class from `scikit-learn` to fit data according to target explained variance

 ## Installation